BSP Funding Opportunities

 - Doctoral students who have completed their first two years of coursework in good standing

-- In residence during their funding quarter (please note that BSP Graduate Seminar and Writing Collective sessions and a number of BSP events throughout the 2023-24 academic year will be in person only events)
+- In residence during their funding quarter and available to participate in events throughout the year (please note that BSP Graduate Seminar and Writing Collective sessions and the majority of BSP events throughout the 2025-26 academic year will be in person only events)

 - Project description (no more than 1200 words), including timetable for completion